-You are required to prepare some form of deliverable that clearly demonstrates the result of your work in context, the core value achieved for each of the main stakeholders involved, and the critical (scientific) insights gained.
+You are required to prepare some form of deliverable that clearly demonstrates the result of your work in context, the core value achieved, and the critical (scientific) insights gained.
 You can think of preparing a video of e.g. a demonstration of a prototype, an animation or a recorded presentation, or a poster that clearly demonstrates the result in its context.
-Which shape will fit best should be determined in consultation with your chair.
+Which shape will best fit with your project should be determined in consultation with your chair.